Explore Courses

 Looking at stocks, bonds, ETFs, cryptocurrency, real estate, futures, and options, this course introduces students to how professional investment managers construct investment portfolios.
 We look at these different investment opportunities as well as key valuation and risk management techniques.
 How might investors benefit from diversification?
 What are the metrics for measuring performance?
 What are the common pitfalls made by investors?

 Class time is divided between interactive lecture and guided hands-on work.
 Participants assume the role of professional money managers as they operate their own diversified investment portfolios in a session-long simulation game.
+Students also are given the opportunity to interact with guest speakers, who are professionals in the field.
 Common theories and practices presented in class, news of current and world events, and discussion around decisions made by the world’s foremost investors are incorporated as students develop a sense of how real-time managers make decisions.

 Participants are required to bring laptops for this class and, as this is a quantitative course, should be comfortable with math and prepared for a challenging experience.